Emmotes/ic_spoilers/docs/avren.md

     "id": 2938,
     "flavour_text": "",
     "description": {
         "desc": "Global DPS is increased by $(amount)% for each Champion adjacent to Avren, stacking multiplicatively.
-Champions affected by Mirror Image increase the effect by $bonus___2% for each Mirror Image buff they have, stacking multiplicatively."
+Champions affected by Mirror Image increase the effect by $(amount)% for each Mirror Image buff they have, stacking multiplicatively."
     },
     "effect_keys": [
         {